bencottier/ddpg-replica/notes.md

         - I will let this run to completion then check the initial values
         - I mean, the networks not updating is a good explanation for the stagnant runs we have been observing for a while...
         - Yeah, I'm not seeing a change from the initialisation.
 I am worried that it's a scope issue.
 Let's commit and then test removing the training function scope.
+        - `pi` is the same every time, `q` is changing, from step to step but with me keeping the inputs fixed
+        - Actually...having discovered this problem, I am changing my mind about `q` vs. `q_pi` in `pi_loss`.
+The loss function needs to depend on `pi`'s output in some way!
+Maybe `q_pi` is incorrect, but I don't think `q` is correct either.
+Let's check...
+            - Yep.
+Changing `q` back to `q_pi` makes `pi` change its output each time step (again keeping the input fixed).
+        - I was wrong!
+        - And this works fine within the function scope, so keep it.
+    - Ok, now that the `pi` network is at least changing (correctly, who knows...), let's try this version of exploration noise again
+    -